The Puppetoon Movie: Home video

 In addition to the film shorts listed above, the following Pal film shorts are also included in the 2000 DVD edition from Image Entertainment and the 2013 Blu-ray edition from B2MP: What Ho She Bumps, Mr. Strauss Takes a Walk, Olio for Jasper, Jasper's Derby, Ether Symphony, Aladdin and the Magic Lamp, The Magic Atlas, Jasper and the Haunted House, and The Ship of the Ether.

 The 2013 Blu-ray also includes the following short films previously unavailable on home video (all sublicensed by Puppetoons' original distributor Paramount): The Oscar-nominated And to Think That I Saw It on Mulberry Street, The 500 Hats of Bartholomew Cubbins, Sky Princess, Rhapsody in Wood, Date with Duke, Jasper and the Beanstalk, and Rhythm in the Ranks.
 In addition, the Blu-ray also includes The Great Rupert which was produced by George Pal and the documentary The Fantasy Film Worlds of George Pal.

 A DVD edition from B2MP was released in 2013.

+On March 24th, 2026, a Director's Cut was released on Blu-ray.
+This edition features a 4K transfer from the original camera negative, restores the original Paramount logos, titles and copyrights to the cartoons seen in the film originally distributed by said studio and includes an additional Puppetoon; Wilbur the Lion.
+The release also includes a new retrospective documentary, a restored edition of George Pal's Horlicks short What Ho She Bumps plus additional commercial shorts.